Hermes Trismegistus: Hermetic writings

 During the Middle Ages and the Renaissance, the Hermetica enjoyed great prestige and were popular among alchemists.
 Hermes was also strongly associated with astrology, for example by the influential Islamic astrologer Abu Ma'shar al-Balkhi (787–886).
 The "Hermetic tradition" consequently refers to alchemy, magic, astrology, and related subjects.
-The texts are usually divided into two categories:
+By modern convention the texts are usually subdivided into two categories: